notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 ### Biden
 What I think: One of the biggest.
 He should have not run, should have dropped out sooner, and should have showcased here during his 1st term.
 - [[Tapper25bidenHandedTrumpPres|Tapper25: How Joe Biden Handed the Presidency to Donald Trump]]: the too-old denial
+- Many thought Biden shouldn't run and with ample reasons: [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
+The Democrats Are the Problem.]]
 ### Harris
 Was she a crappy candidate?
 A little, I think.
+- Her aids tried to improver her social skills with a practice dinner part: [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
+The Democrats Are the Problem.]]
 ### AI
 What I think: AFIK, this wasn't too important.
 ### Crime, disorder, homelessness